What is Corporate Governance? Definition, Principles & Importance

 1. Anglo-American Model

-The USA, the UK, and other English-speaking countries follow the Anglo-American model of corporate governance, which aims at the maximization of shareholder value.
-The board of directors includes executives and independent members who oversee management to make sure that decisions taken are in the interest of the shareholders.
+The USA, UK, and other English-speaking countries follow the Anglo-American model of corporate governance.
+This model focuses on maximizing shareholder value.
+The board of directors includes executives and independent members who oversee management to ensure decisions serve shareholders.
 The chairperson and the CEO are different in a company to maintain checks and balances.

 Pros: protects minority shareholders, promotes accountability, and improves market efficiency.